mozartsempiano/psykos/README.md

 ## Usage

-1. Add the Tumblr blog titles to the `tumblrs.txt` file, separated by commas:
+1. Create and add the Tumblr blog titles to the `tumblrs.txt` file, separated by commas:

    ```
    blog1, blog2, blog3